holochain/docs-pages/src/concepts/4_public_data_on_the_DHT.md

 ## Resilience and availability

 The DHT stores multiple redundant copies of each entry, so the information is available even when its author or some of its validators are offline.
-This allows peers to access it whenever they need to.
+This allows others to access it whenever they need to.

 It also helps an application tolerate network disruptions.
 If your town experiences a natural disaster and is cut off from the internet, you and your neighbors can still use the app.
 The data you see might not be complete or up-to-date, but you can still interact with each other.
 You can even use the app when you're completely offline.